 The law firm of Oakes & Fosher is presently investigating the alleged misconduct of securities broker Dennis Fearing.
-According to his publicly available FINRA BrokerCheck report, Dennis Fearing has been the subject of multiple customer disputes over the course of his career.
+According to his publicly available FINRA BrokerCheck report, Dennis Fearing has been the subject of multiple customer disputes involving unsuitable private investments throughout his career.

 Dennis Fearing is a Minnesota-based securities broker.
-He had worked in the securities industry for thirty six years.
+He had worked in the securities industry for 36 years.
 During his career, he had been registered with ten different securities firms.

 - IDS Financial Services (1984-1986)